shalahuddinali/oneberry-fe-test/README.md

 Endpoint for retrieving list of `agencies` - [https://morning-hollows-07984.herokuapp.com/api/gov-procurement/agencies]

 The APIs' are being called simultaneously on initial app loading via proxy server.
-Due to significant size of the of the response, the response are cached for 30 mins upon the first call.
+Due to significant size of the response, the response are cached for 30 mins upon the first call.
 This facilitates faster reloading and refreshing of the app on subsequent request.

 ## Technologies used